 The following screen illustrates the Advanced Settings configuration.
-The Topology Hiding: Change Call-ID default was changed to "No".
+The Topology Hiding: Change Call-ID is unchecked and the AVAYA Extensions is checked.
 All other parameters shown are default values.
 Note that the default configuration will result in Record-Route headers in SIP messages.